EmanHerawy/cre_stable_coin/stable_coin/smart_contract/docs/FEE_SYSTEM.md

 ### 2. **Fee Collection**
 - All fees are collected in **USDT**
-- Fees are automatically tracked in `totalFeesCollected`
+- Fees are automatically tracked in `totalFeesToBeCollected`
 - Fees are included in total collateral but excluded from net collateral

 ### 3. **Fee Withdrawal**